jhauschild/sphinx_cfg_options/test.rst

 -------

 Consider a factory producing vehicles.
-It can define the following config with a `.. cfg:collection:: Vehicle` directive:
+It can define the following config with a `.. cfg:config:: Vehicle` directive:

-.. cfg:collection:: Vehicle
+.. cfg:config:: Vehicle

    :param max_speed: Maximum speed of the vehicle.
    :type max_speed: float